XEJPV-AM: History

-The concession history for XEJPV begins with a concession awarded in 1968 for the station to José de Jesús Partida Villanueva, who would later own two television stations: XHAUC-TV in Chihuahua City, Chihuahua and XHTX-TV in Tuxtla Gutiérrez, Chiapas.
+The history of XEJPV begins with a concession awarded in 1968 for the station to José de Jesús Partida Villanueva, who would later own two television stations: XHAUC-TV in Chihuahua City, Chihuahua and XHTX-TV in Tuxtla Gutiérrez, Chiapas.

-From 1997 to 2017, XEJPV was known as Radio Viva with a religious format.
-This ended to make way for a sports format known as Radio Deportiva.
+From 1997 to 2017, XEJPV was known as Radio Viva with a Christian radio format.
+This ended to make way for a sports radio format known as Radio Deportiva.
 On August 31, 2020, it changed to the W Radio talk format with programming from W Radio.